mooorkey/Prosecutor-Relocation-Optimization/README.md

 ```
 Output: [-1, 2, 3, 4, 5, 6] [-1, 2, 3, 4, 5, 6]
 ```
 As you can see when we create our b list we are referring it to object a, when we editing our b list it modified our reference too and we don't want that to happen.
-So this is when the deepcopy come in handy
+So this is when the deepcopy come in handy.
 ```
 import copy
 a = [1 ,2 ,3, 4, 5, 6]